local organization works to revitalize Indy neighborhoods

 INDIANAPOLIS (WISH) — A local organization announces ambitious plans to enhance and preserve the rich heritage of Black communities in Indianapolis.

-BlackLight, a nonprofit based in Indianapolis, says they are Indiana’s only Cultural Heritage Development Corporation.
+BlackLight, a nonprofit based in Indianapolis, say they are Indiana’s only Cultural Heritage Development Corporation.

 Michael Twyman serves as the interim executive director who helped rebrand BlackLight, the group previously known as Urban Legacy Lands Initiative.
 He is dedicated to inclusivity and heritage preservation.